 Proxy Solicitation Costs.
 The Company will bear the expense of soliciting proxies and of reimbursing brokers, banks and other nominees for the out-of-pocket and clerical expenses of transmitting copies of the proxy materials to the beneficial owners of shares held of record by such persons.
 The Company does not currently intend to solicit proxies other than by use of the mail, but certain directors, officers and employees of the Company or its subsidiaries, without additional compensation, may solicit proxies personally or by telephone, fax, special letter or otherwise.

 BY ORDER OF THE BOARD OF DIRECTORS

-Henry M. Nahmad Chairman of the Board
+/s/ Henry M. Nahmad Henry M. Nahmad Chairman of the Board

-November 28, 2022
+November 20, 2023

 FORM OF EVI INDUSTRIES, INC. PROXY CARD